Handicapped Fishing Trips

 Getting the proper gear to help you fish is equally as important.
 Among the handiest of products are fishing aids that conveniently attach to your armrest.
 These aids will take the pressure off having to be able to hold the fishing rod, especially when you’re reeling in a fish the rod can become very heavy.
 I some areas we have these readily available if needed, in most cases, the client brings their own.

 Disabilities no longer have to keep you onshore.
-Our boats are new, stable, and big enough to accommodate wheelchairs, and other disabilities.
+Our boats are new, stable, and big enough to accommodate wheelchairs and other disabilities from Orlando to Sacramento.

-At BASSonline, we have several regular clients who come down to fish with us because we enable them to fish, feel safe and comfortable with our friendly guides all while in stable boats.
+At BASSonline, we have several regular clients who come down to fish with us because we enable them to fish and feel safe and comfortable with our friendly guides all while in stable boats.

 We have all the necessary safety precautions in place to provide a safe, and fun environment for people in wheelchairs and with other disabilities.
 Several of our guides are experienced and are happy to help people with limitations due to wheelchairs, eyesight, or even hearing.